dariacopaceanu/dariacopaceanu/README.md

 🌱 I’m currently learning Machine Learning and networking.

-⚡ Fun fact: I believe that everything happens for a reason and nothing is random 🌌
+⚡ Fun fact: I believe that everything happens for a reason and nothing is truly random 🌌